mcp-rune 0.107.0

 PrimitivePurposeExample

-ToolLLM calls this to launch/interactcreate_model_form
+ToolLLM calls this to launch/interactnew_model_app

-ResourceClient fetches HTML from this URIui://engineer/model-form
+ResourceClient fetches HTML from this URIui://bookshelf/new-model-app

 The tool declares its UI resource via _meta.ui.resourceUri.
 When the LLM calls the tool, the MCP client: